nh4ttruong/oicapp/README.md

-# OIC Website - Containerized Laravel Application With Docker
+# OIC Website - Containerize Laravel Application By Docker Compose

-To containerize a web application in lightweight environment known as containers, I use Docker Compose for services, framework such as Laravel Application, Nginx Server, MySQL Database, phpMyAdmin...
+To containerize a web application in lightweight environment known as containers, I use Docker Compose for the service, framework such as Laravel Application, Nginx Server, MySQL Database, phpMyAdmin...

 | System | Language | Framework | Web Server | Database |
 | ------- | -------- | --------- |----------|--------|
 | Ubuntu 20.04 | PHP      | Laravel   | Nginx | MySQL (phpMyAdmin) |

-## Introdution
+## Introduction

-OIC Website is a website which allowed user-host (event host) to handle the events post (view, create, edit, delete), generete the event code for guest (event guest) and guest is able to viewing the event with the specified code
+OIC Website is website which allowed host user (host of event) to handle their event post (view, create, edit, delete), generete their invited code (event code) for their guest (guest of event).
+The invited code is way help that their guest are able to viewing the event and the guest could to post their comment on the event by create an account and log in.

 ![Homepage](images/oicapp.gif)

 ## Features

-### Host & Guest Feature
+### Host & Guest
 The website has two role for users include:
 - Host - Who create event post:
     - All of the guest features